weijiekoh/eip-typed-data-translation/EIPS/eip-typed-data-translation.md

 This EIP is fully compatible with EIP712.

+## Future work

+There is a need to provide a means for wallet providers to verify templates for contracts which have not implemented the interface described above, or cannot be [upgraded](https://eips.ethereum.org/EIPS/eip-897) to do so.
+This can be done in a future EIP.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
 Other EIPs can choose to include links to test cases if applicable.-->